 So we’d had months where we struggled to recruit and gather and sign players.
 The league stressed that it was unlawful in the rules of the game to ever field a player whose registration hadn’t been submitted and completed – known in footballing circles as “a ringer.”
-Even when it hurt us, even when we lost heavily – even when we didn’t have enough players, even – we never, ever, once played a ringer; there were occasions where new players had to simply stand and watch from the sidelines, unable to help.
+Even when it hurt us, even when we lost heavily – even when we didn’t have enough players – we never, ever, once played a ringer; there were occasions where new players had to simply stand and watch from the sidelines, unable to help.
 We’ve never played a ringer, and never will.
 It’s how we agreed we’d conduct ourselves right from the start.

 Right from our first league game, we suffered a culture clash with some other teams – they’d shout inappropriate remarks, cheat, and – yes – play ringers.
 One such occasion cost us the win over a side that was the top of the division on that very day, right in the dying seconds; they’d made a phone call to a friend from the Midlands, who pretended to be someone so completely different it was almost amusing, and stopped us dead in our tracks.
-And one weeknight, we played an eventual championship-winning team with just eight players available for us, so as to fulfil the fixtures for the league – the inevitable heavy defeat saw me stood alone watching my gutsy players battle a team who put nearly ten goals past us and celebrated every single one like it was the realisation of a life-long dream and then gathered on the pitch to enjoy their title-winning celebrations.
+And one weeknight, we played an eventual championship-winning team with just eight players available for us, so as to fulfill the fixtures for the league – the inevitable heavy defeat saw me stood alone watching my gutsy players battle a team who put nearly ten goals past us and celebrated every single one like it was the realisation of a life-long dream and then gathered on the pitch to enjoy their title-winning celebrations.
 We swallowed our pride, did the job, and went home.
 That’s football.
 It happens.

 “Soccer is not about justice,” said sports historian Pete Davies.
 “It’s a drama – and criminally wrong decisions against you are part and parcel of that.”